suzanbaert/Resources_and_Bookmarks/JSON_02_JSON_in_R.md

 ## Parsing to JSON objects within R:

-To make JSON objects you need to start from a list in R.
+To make JSON objects, you need to start from a list in R.

 ```
 car_list <- list(name = "Mazda RX4",